ros-controls/joss_paper/paper.md

 ---
-title: '`ros_control`: A generic and simple control framework for ROS'
+title: 'ros_control: A generic and simple control framework for ROS'
 tags:
   - ros
   - control